DaDevFox/task-systems/SCOPES.md

 any work towards a SCOPE SLO which doesn't fit into a subsystem is simply the base SCOPE and denoted as e.g. `ALL_`.
 SCOPEs with a subsystem are denoted as e.g. `INV_/VCS_`

 any work towards the `ALL_` base SCOPE which has a subsystem can simply be denoted by the subystems e.g. `VCS_` instead of `ALL_/VCS_`

+# MODIFIER

+if change breaks a SLO MODIFIER is `!` (e.g. full message prefix: `FEAT(INV_/SRV_): [!]end v1 API support`)

+if message should start with a noun and a verb is preffered, namely when describing what the **d**eveloper did rather than what the code does, the modifier is `d`

+> NOTE: messages should never use a noun to start if a verb is preferred -- above case _adds_ infromation, this would reduce information which destroys readability (disambiguation is difficult)

+for a message with ACTION `FIX_`: if message should start with a verb describing new functionality and a noun, namely the bug which is fixed, is preferred the modifier `b` may be used and the noun may be described in this specific case, as the verb 'fix' is implied by the ACTION